saibie/furiosa_rngd_llm/README.md

 # LLM NPU Artifact Builder

-This project contains scripts to convert and build a quantized NPU artifact for a large language model (LLM) with custom token banning logic.
+This project contains scripts to quantize a large language model (LLM) with custom logic and build it into an NPU artifact.

 ## Prerequisites

 Before running the build process, ensure you have the necessary dependencies installed.
 The primary requirements are listed in `requirements.txt`.
 Depending on your setup, you may also need to install packages from `furiosa_requirements.txt`.

-Additionally, this project is based on an environment using two Renegade chips from FuriosaAI.
+This project is based on an environment using two Renegade chips from FuriosaAI.

 ```bash
 pip install -r requirements.txt